Data-Structures-Lab-UE20CS207/data-structures-lab-ue20cs207.github.io/setup.md

 ## Setup for Students

-### Setting up your GitHub accounts with PES email IDs
+### Step 1: Setting up your GitHub accounts with PES email IDs

 1. Create a [GitHub](https://github.com){:target="_blank"} Account with your MS Teams college email address (your email ID will be of the form **\<SRN\>@pesuonline.onmicrosoft.com** - check [PESU Academy](https://www.pesuacademy.com/Academy/){:target="_blank"} if you have forgotten)